simcada/MasterModule_SingleCell/README.md

 2. Copy the dataset in the "data" folder in a folder named "Kurmangaliyev"

-3. Run the "CreateSeuratObject.R" script with the following specification at the begining:
+3. Run the "CreateSeuratObject.R" script with the following specification at the beginning:
    - the variable `datadir` should correctly point to the subfolder "data" created at step 2,
    - the variable `savedir` should correctly point to the subfolder "results" created at step 1,
    - the variable `metadata` should correctly point to the subfolder "Kurmangaliyev" created at step 2,

-4. Run the "analysis_T4T5.R" script (we will work with the Seurat object create with step 3) with the same specification that step 3
+4. Run the "analysis_Subset.R" script (we will work with the Seurat object create with step 3) with the same specification that step 3